j-c-h-e-n-g/cookbook-pokenum/README.md

 ## Supported Platforms

+We get successful chef runs via Test Kitchen for the following:

 * Ubuntu 12.04
 * Ubuntu 14.04

-... having issues with CentOS - `*.so` PHP extension can't load but `phpize` seems to finish. hmmm.
+... but having issues with CentOS - `*.so` PHP extension can't load but `phpize` seems to finish. hmmm.